 10.05 The draft Constitution prohibits torture or cruel, inhuman or degrading treatment or punishment.
 [2] However, most sources point to the case of the G15/G11 political activists as possible instances of where torture and abuse may have been used while in police detention, though hard to verify as political prisoners are held incommunicado.
 Amnesty International notes "Many prisoners are said to have died in custody as a result of torture or absence of medical treatment.
 There are no inquests into deaths of prisoners and families are reportedly not informed."
-[5c] (p16) (AI 19 May 2004) The USSD report for 2006 adds: "The law and unimplemented constitution prohibit torture; however, there were numerous reports that security forces resorted to torture and physical beatings of prisoners, particularly during interrogations.
-There were credible reports that several individuals, including young men and women rounded up for national service, died following torture or severe beatings by security forces."
-[4k] (p2, section 1c)
+[5c] (p16) (AI 19 May 2004) The USSD report for 2007 adds: "The law and ratified but unimplemented constitution prohibit torture; however, there were numerous reports that security forces resorted to torture and physical beatings of prisoners, particularly during interrogations.
+There were credible reports that several military conscripts died following such treatment.
+Security forces severely mistreated and beat army deserters, draft evaders, persons attempting to flee the country without travel documents and exit permits, and members of certain religious groups. ...
+No known action was taken during the year to punish perpetrators of torture and abuse."
+[4m] (p2, section 1c)